cryptomator/cryptomator.github.io/content/open-source.en.md

 <div class="prose prose-sm md:prose max-w-none md:max-w-none">{{< markdownify >}}

-# Encrypt your data securely in the cloud: How you can further increase your data security through open source
+# Encrypt Your Data Securely in the Cloud: How You Can Further Increase Your Data Security Through Open Source

 <p class="lead">Maybe you've been looking into encrypting your cloud storage for a while now, and you've come across "open source" solutions.
 Maybe you're wondering why open source is so important if you want to encrypt your files?
 Here we explain it to you.</p>